 The cost of housing is a challenge in Henderson County.
 There are various financial aid programs for housing including rent (see this page) as well as programs that focus on seniors, single moms or dads, and the disabled.
 Whether low cost apartments or loans for buying a home, help is offered.
 Even find rental assistance for single mom from charities.

 Henderson County clothing closets supply items to very low income families.
 There may be free clothes for adults, children, and the homeless.
 Whether it is a uniform for school or professional work attire, clients may be able to get assistance.
 Other goods may be diapers, baby cribs, furniture, school backpacks or supplies and much more.
 Read Henderson County free school supplies and clothes closets.

 Local housing programs - Whether it is emergency rental assistance, shelter, section 8 vouchers, or free legal aid to contest an eviction, assistance is available.
 There is support from non-profit organizations as well as PHA (public housing authorities) and even government aid, such as SSVF.
 All the programs assistance with either security deposits, rent, or other housing needs.
 Continue with rent assistance in Henderson County.

 Churches as well as faith based groups also serve Henderson County and western North Carolina.
-The vulnerable, poor, and disadvantaged can receive everything from a meal to clothing or housing.
+The vulnerable, poor, low income and disadvantaged can receive everything from a meal to clothing or housing.
 Several locations serve the needy with their basic needs.
 Find a listing of local churches that help with rent or utility bills.